ARCHEOASTRONOMIA LIGUSTICA

 spostamenti sullo zodiaco dei punti equinoziali;

-5 due zodiaci babilonesi in cui
+5 due zodiaci babilonesi in

-è, rispettivamente, il Leone e la Vergine;
+sequenza è, rispettivamente, il Leone e la Vergine;

 6 alcuni simboli del dio